jellonek/growl2dbus-notify/README.md

 If you need translator of growl notifications to your system native notifications, you need additionally libraries required for your system.

-They can be installed with `pip install -r linux-requirements.txt` for linux systems.
+They can be installed with `pip install -r REQUIREMENTS_FILE` where REQUIREMENTS_FILE is

+* `linux-requirements.txt` - for linux systems
+* `mac-requirements.txt` - for MacOs systems

 # Translator usage